wp-plugins/adrotate/readme.txt

 **Features**

 * Show random banners
+* Review which banner is shown the most
+* Track how many a banner is clicked and show it's Cick-Through-Ratio
-* Put random banners in pages or posts
+* Put random, or selected, banners in pages or posts
 * Activate or de-activate banners at will
 * Edit/update banners
 * Preview banners on edit
 * Per banner/function to set a specific banner or keep it random
 * Multiple groups per banner location
-* Works with Google Ads
+* Works with Google Ads and other referrer/ad programs
-* Easy in use
-* Widget included
+* Widget for the sidebar included
 * Integrates with WordPress dashboard, yet allows you to completely style to your own need

 == Installation ==

 = Quick start =

-1. Unzip the file and upload it to your /wp-content/plugins/ folder.
+1. Unzip the file and upload the folder to your /wp-content/plugins/ folder.
-1. Activate from the plugins page and manage your ads from the manage > banner page.
+1. Activate from the plugins page and manage your ads from the Plugins > Manage Banners page.
 1. Add `<?php adrotate_banner('1'); ?>` in the theme to show banners from group 1.

 = Detailed/additional instructions =

+Find out how it all works, more options and various way to implement this thing.
 [Install guide](http://meandmymac.net/plugins/adrotate/#install)

 == Frequently Asked Questions ==